stefanofa/awesome/TOPICS.md

 ## data-layer

 *   [livestorejs/livestore](https://github.com/livestorejs/livestore) - LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine.

-## local-first

-*   [livestorejs/livestore](https://github.com/livestorejs/livestore) - LiveStore is a next-generation state management framework based on reactive SQLite and built-in sync engine.

-*   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.

-*   [logseq/logseq](https://github.com/logseq/logseq) - A privacy-first, open-source platform for knowledge management and collaboration.
-Download link:  http://github.com/logseq/logseq/releases. roadmap: http://trello.com/b/8txSM12G/roadmap

 ## signals